seagsm/godot_gps/README.md

 >scons -j8 platform=android target=release_debug
 >../godot/platform/android/java> gradle build

+If you do some changes in ../godot/modules/gpsmodule/android/GodotGpsModule.java , you should recompile it by
+../godot/platform/android/java> gradle build

 -j8  parametr can be removed. it shows how match CPU COREs do you want to use for compilation.
 Fresh compiled android_debug.apk and android_release.apk files from godot/bin/
 must be added in game progect to the export custom package.
 If you need clean build files: